Diocletian: Early persecutions

-At the conclusion of the Peace of Nisibis, Diocletian and Galerius returned to Syrian Antioch.
+At the conclusion of the Peace of Nisibis, Diocletian and Galerius returned to Antioch.
 At some time in 299, the emperors took part in a ceremony of sacrifice and divination in an attempt to predict the future.
 The haruspices were unable to read the entrails of the sacrificed animals and blamed Christians in the Imperial household.
 The emperors ordered all members of the court to perform a sacrifice to purify the palace.
 The emperors sent letters to the military command, demanding the entire army perform the required sacrifices or face discharge.
 Diocletian was conservative in matters of religion, faithful to the traditional Roman pantheon and understanding of demands for religious purification, but Eusebius, Lactantius and Constantine state that it was Galerius, not Diocletian, who was the prime supporter of the purge.
 Galerius, even more devoted and passionate than Diocletian, saw political advantage in the persecution.
 He was willing to break with a government policy of inaction on the issue.

 Antioch was Diocletian's primary residence from 299 to 302, while Galerius swapped places with his Augustus on the Middle and Lower Danube.
 Diocletian visited Egypt once, over the winter of 301–2, and issued a grain dole in Alexandria.
 Following some public disputes with Manicheans, Diocletian ordered that the leading followers of Mani be burnt alive along with their scriptures.
 In a 31 March 302 rescript from Alexandria, he declared that low-status Manicheans must be executed by the blade, and high-status Manicheans must be sent to work in the quarries of Proconnesus (Marmara Island, Turkey) or the mines of Phaeno in southern Palestine.
 All Manichean property was to be seized and deposited in the imperial treasury.
 Diocletian found much to be offended by in Manichean religion: its novelty, its alien origins, its perceived corruption of Roman morals, and its inherent opposition to long-standing religious traditions.
 His reasons for opposing Manichaeanism were also applied to his next target, Christianity.